Kego001/Mini-gpt-from-scratch/README.md

 ## Why I Built It

-The main purpose of this project was to understand the mechanics of a GPT-style model by implementing the important components manually:
+The main purpose of this project was to understand the mechanics of a GPT-style model by implementing the important components manually.

-> **Attention is not magic — it is learned projections, similarity scores, masking, weighted aggregation, nonlinear transformation, and optimization repeated over many examples.**